johanhaleby/occurrent/doc/architecture/decisions/0006-mongodb-stream-version.md

 ## Consequences

-This means that a "streamVersion" extension must be written to each CloudEvent.
+This means that a "streamversion" extension must be written to each CloudEvent.
 However, this is probably an OK trade-off since you can make good use of this as a user.